giantswarm/kyverno-policies-observability/README.md

-# kyverno-policies
+# kyverno-policies-observability

-This repository contains kyverno policies which Giant Swarm uses.
+This repository contains kyverno policies which Giant Swarm uses for supporting monitoring and observability when working with Giant Swarm clusters.

 ## Repository structure